thoughtworks/templify/CONTRIBUTING.md

 Congrats!

-You just completed the standard `clone -> branch -> commits -> PR_` workflow that you'll often encounter as a contributor!
+You just completed the standard `fork/clone -> branch -> commits -> PR_` workflow that you'll often encounter as a contributor!

 ## Architecture

 ```mermaid